Sai-04021210/HRI_Gaze_grasper/screenshots/README.md

 **Status**: Screenshot captured and saved!

-### 3. `system-demo.png` ⏳ NEEDED
+### 3. `system-demo.gif` or `system-demo.mp4` ⏳ OPTIONAL
-Capture a composite image or video screenshot showing:
+**This is optional** - You can add a GIF or video demonstration showing:
 - The complete system in action
-- Android app + Web visualization side by side
-- Demonstrating gaze-controlled object manipulation
+- Gaze interaction → Robot arm movement
+- Object pickup and drop sequence
+- Can be a screen recording converted to GIF or embedded video link

+**Note**: If you want to add a demo video/GIF later, you can either:
+- Place a GIF file here as `system-demo.gif`
+- Link to a YouTube/Vimeo video in the README
+- Skip this entirely - the two screenshots above are sufficient!

 ## How to Capture Screenshots: